zainzafarpro/reactjs/README.md

 `import {useEffect} from "react";`. useEffect hook takes 2 arguments.
 1st a callback function and 2nd a dependency array `useEffect( () => {}, [])`.
 useEffect is called when our component is fully loaded and rendered.
 So whatever we pass inside useEffect's callback function it will be called after the component is rendered.
-2nd argument is a dependency array in which we pass the dependency, it means now useEffect is dependent on the element which is passed inside the 2nd argument array, whenever the dependency changes useEffect will be called. if we pass nothing then it will be dependent on the component and now useEffect is called whenever the component is rendered or re-rendered.
+2nd argument is a dependency array in which we pass the dependency, it means now useEffect is dependent on the element which is passed inside the 2nd argument array, whenever the dependency changes useEffect will be called. if we pass nothing then it will be dependent on the component and now useEffect is called whenever the component is rendered or re-rendered. the second argument which is an array is optional, if we pass an empty array as second argument then useEffect will be called only once on initial render, if we don't pass this array, useEffect will be called on every re-render.

 > 2nd argument is a option argument.